 What is a transient ischaemic attack?

 A transient ischaemic attack (TIA) is a set of symptoms that lasts a short time and occurs because of a temporary lack of blood to part of the brain.
-It is sometimes called a mini-stroke.
-However, unlike a stroke, the symptoms are short-lived and soon go.
+The symptoms are the same as those of a stroke but, unlike a stroke, the symptoms are short-lived and soon go.
 This means that you recover fully, back to normal.
 (The word ischaemic means a reduced supply of blood and oxygen to a part of the body.)

 What is the cause of a transient ischaemic attack?